 “BioWare's vision is to create, deliver, and evolve the most emotionally engaging games in the World” (Dr. Ray Muzyka & Greg Zeschuk, Co-founders of BioWare)

 BioWare develops high quality console, PC and online role-playing games, focused on rich stories, unforgettable characters and vast worlds to discover.
-Since 1995, BioWare has created some of the world's most critically acclaimed titles, including Baldur's Gate™, Neverwinter Nights™, Star Wars®: Knights of the Old Republic™, Jade Empire™, Mass Effect™ and Dragon Age™.
+Since 1995, BioWare has created some of the world's most critically acclaimed titles, including Baldur's Gate™, Neverwinter Nights™, Star Wars®: Knights of the Old Republic™, Jade Empire™, Mass Effect™, Dragon Age™ and the upcoming Anthem.
 BioWare operates in Edmonton (Alberta, Canada), Montreal (Quebec), Austin (Texas), Fairfax (Virginia) and Galway (Ireland).
 In 2008, BioWare was acquired by Electronic Arts, a leading global interactive entertainment publisher.